pcca-matrix/PCCA-Layout/README.md

 Background Music is played if an mp3 is found anywhere in theme.zip no matter how it is named , or in the media folder Sound/Background Music/ named as the rom name of the game you want music.

-if Background Music if found in theme and folder , the theme Background Music is used when background music is played , video snap sound is automaticly muted.
+if Background Music if found in the theme.zip file or the Sound/Background Music folder ("C:\Hyperspin\Media\Atari 2600\Sound\Background Music\Vanguard.mp3" for example), the theme Background Music is used and video snap sound is automaticly muted.

 ### Tags
-2 tags as predefined with picture , completed and fail,  but you can add your own png named as your tag name in pcca/images/tags , (must be .png)
+2 tags are available: 'completed' and 'fail'.
+These tage are displayed in the on-screen game info area (bottom left corner by default).
+You can add your own png file named as your tag name in pcca/images/tags (must be in .png format).

 ## Known Issues: